-Use the Payment button which opens a new window Pay Invoice.
+Use the Register Payment button which opens a new window Pay Invoice.

-Select the Payment Method, for this example select Cash then validate the entry.
+Select the Payment Method, for this example select Bank(EUR) then Pay the entry.

 Check your Chart of Accounts as before to see that you now have a healthy bank balance in the Cash account.